-JUSTICE whereby everyone is given access to the resources necessary to live a humane life and necessary to fulfill his or her full potential.
+JUSTICE whereby everyone is given access to the resources necessary to live a humane life and necessary to fulfill their full potential.

 DIVERSITY celebrating unique contributions to the fabric of our community.

 RESPECT for the members of this community and for those whom our efforts are intended to serve.